Preface

 All pleasures are equal in kind, whether of flesh, heart, or spirit, differing only in their intensity and immediacy.

-Our aesthetic is Catholic in formality.
+Our aesthetic draws from, but is not limited to, Catholic formality.
 Within this heresy there is room for both the sacred and the profane.
 Worship is not bound to one god, one doctrine, or one altar.
 Each celebrant is free to lift their devotion to whomever or whatever they desire: a deity, a devil, a saint, a body, a lover, a dominant, or the mysteries of pleasure itself.
 The chains of organized, dogmatic religion, its prohibitions, its shame, its guilt, are ours to reclaim and transform.

 In this Church, desire is a form of worship, and worship a form of desire.